juliendoty/Bocconi-ML-Project/README.md

 ---

 ## Overview
 The goal of the project was to produce accurate, interpretable predictions of player market value (in €) using player attributes and metadata.
 Exploratory analysis revealed position-dependent feature availability (notably features present only for Goalkeepers or only for Outfielders), strong right skew in the `value_eur` target, and extensive multicollinearity among technical attributes.
-To address these issues we applied: targeted preprocessing, log-transformations of the target, role-based model segmentation (Goalkeepers vs Outfielders), regularized linear models, and nonlinear ensemble learners.
+To address these issues applied: targeted preprocessing, log-transformations of the target, role-based model segmentation (Goalkeepers vs Outfielders), regularized linear models, and nonlinear ensemble learners.

 ---